FryScript/FryScript.VsCode/README.md

 code .
 ```

-Once Visual Studio Code has loaded then extension can be run using the ```Launch Extension``` profile from the debug side bar.
+Once Visual Studio Code has loaded the extension can be run using the ```Launch Extension``` profile from the debug side bar.

 In the Visual Studio Extension Host create a file with a .fry to enable the language server.